alabou/bcp-006-01/docs/NMOS With H.264.md

 - [ ] TODO: describe that a Sender always has the ability to switch active parameter sets independently of this capability (unless constrained by IS-11).
 A Receiver not supporting the in-band capability would become inactive if in-band parameter sets do not match the out-of-band ones.

 - [SAR Supported](https://specs.amwa.tv/nmos-parameter-registers/branches/main/capabilities/#sar-supported)
-  - Integer indicating the maximum aspect ratio value of aspect_ratio_idc smaller than 255 that the receiver understands and support (sar-understood SHOULD be assumed to match sar-supported).

-- [ ] TODO: sar-understood should be assumed to match sar-supported.
+  - A Receiver supporting `aspect_ratio_idc` values that are defined as `Reserved` in Table E-1 of the [H.264][] specification indicate, such the maximum value of `aspect_ratio_idc` using this Receiver Capability.
+The `sar-supported` attribute is an integer indicating the maximum value of `aspect_ratio_idc` smaller than 255 that the Receiver understands and support (sar-understood SHOULD be assumed to match sar-supported, both being defined in RFC 6184).
+The value of this parameter is an integer in the range of 1 to sar-understood, inclusive, equal to 255.
+The value of sar-supported equal to N smaller than 255 indicates that the receiver supports all the SARs corresponding to H.264 aspect_ratio_idc values (see Table E-1 of [H.264][]) in the range from 1 to N, inclusive, without geometric distortion.
+The value of sar-supported equal to 255 indicates that the receiver supports all sample aspect ratios that are expressible using two 16-bit integer values as the numerator and denominator, i.e., those that are expressible using the H.264 aspect_ratio_idc value of 255 (Extended_SAR, see Table E-1 of [H.264][]), without geometric distortion.

+  - [ ] A Receiver supporting `aspect_ratio_idc` values that are defined as `Reserved` in Table E-1 of the [H.265][] specification indicate, such the maximum value of `aspect_ratio_idc` using this Receiver Capability.
+The `sar-supported` attribute is an integer indicating the maximum value of `aspect_ratio_idc` smaller than 255 that the Receiver understands and support (sar-understood SHOULD be assumed to match sar-supported, both being defined in RFC 6184 and such definitions reused for H.265 as they are not part of RFC 7798).
+The value of this parameter is an integer in the range of 1 to sar-understood, inclusive, equal to 255.
+The value of sar-supported equal to N smaller than 255 indicates that the receiver supports all the SARs corresponding to H.264 aspect_ratio_idc values (see Table E-1 of [H.265][]) in the range from 1 to N, inclusive, without geometric distortion.
+The value of sar-supported equal to 255 indicates that the receiver supports all sample aspect ratios that are expressible using two 16-bit integer values as the numerator and denominator, i.e., those that are expressible using the H.264 aspect_ratio_idc value of 255 (Extended_SAR, see Table E-1 of [H.265][]), without geometric distortion.

-- [ ] TODO: Have a Sender property to indicate actual SAR ? is based on SDP transport file Video Usability Information (VUI) parameter sets.
+- [ ] TODO: Have a Sender property to indicate actual SAR which is based on Video Usability Information (VUI) parameter sets.
 If send out-of-band then a Controller has no visibility.

 When the H.264 decoder has no restrictions of profiles or levels, the Receiver can indicate that the parameter is unconstrained, as described in BCP-004-01.
+Otherwise a Receiver can indicate the supported profiles and levels as enumerated string constraints.
+When a profile/level is defined as a superset of other profiles/level, the subset profiles/levels need not be enumerated.

+- [ ] When the H.265 decoder has no restrictions of profiles or levels, the Receiver can indicate that the parameter is unconstrained, as described in BCP-004-01.
 Otherwise a Receiver can indicate the supported profiles and levels as enumerated string constraints.
 When a profile/level is defined as a superset of other profiles/level, the subset profiles/levels need not be enumerated.

 Other existing parameter constraints, such as the following, are also appropriate to express limitations on supported H.264 video streams: